vorrawut/HR-Management-System-HRMS-/README.md

-# NextAuth with Keycloak
+# NextAuth with Keycloak Example

-A Next.js app that uses NextAuth.js to authenticate with Keycloak via OpenID Connect.
-Handles login, logout, protected routes, and token refresh.
+This is a Next.js app that shows how to integrate Keycloak authentication using NextAuth.js.
+It handles login, logout, protected routes, and automatic token refresh.

-## What's included
+## What's in here

 - Keycloak OIDC authentication
 - Federated logout (clears both Keycloak and Next.js sessions)
 - Server-side route protection
 - Automatic JWT token refresh
+- Role-based access control
-- Unit tests
+- Unit and integration tests

-## Requirements
+## What you need

 - Node.js 20 or higher
 - Docker (for running Keycloak locally)